1npo/pkg_example/README.md

 It was a struggle for me to wrap my head around how to package a Python project, so I made this repo for my own notes, and to help others who are starting out and having the same struggles.

 This README shows how to install and run the example, and provides some notes about how it works.
-The source code also has some explanatory comments.
+The source code also has some explanatory comments (take a look at `pyproject.toml` in particular).

 ## How to install and run